MelerEcckmanLawler/SocketIO-GMS2-Extension/README.md

 create a new script > "gmcallback_sio_on_create_player"
 ```
-The callback script contains one argument `argument0`, which is the packet data received from the server.
+The callback script contains one argument `argument0`, which is the packet data received from the server. _It must be a JSON string.
+Use JSON.stringify() server-side on your data._

-In order to use the data you've to decode the JSON string to DS Map.
+In order to use the data you need to decode the JSON string to DS Map.

 **_Example:_**
 ```